Iron Deficiency (Anemia) Symptoms, Causes and Risk Factors - Dr. Axe

 Precautions

 When someone has too much iron in their blood, this can also create problems.
 Iron overload is the accumulation of excess iron in body tissues and can cause a disorder called hemochromatosis.
-This is unlikely to happen from eating foods rich in iron alone.
-Instead, hemochromatosis is usually caused by either genetic causes or from taking iron supplements in high amounts.

-High doses of supplemental iron (45 milligrams/day or more) can also cause side effects including nausea, vomiting, cramps and constipation, but iron in moderate amounts is thought to be well tolerated and shouldn’t cause many adverse reactions.
+High doses of supplemental iron (45 milligrams/day or more) can also cause side effects, including nausea, vomiting, cramps and constipation, but iron in moderate amounts is thought to be well tolerated and shouldn’t cause many adverse reactions.

-Keep in mind that iron can interact with other nutrients including calcium.
-Some studies show that calcium might interfere with the absorption of iron, although this effect has not been definitively established.
-Still experts suggest that people taking calcium and iron supplements should do so separately, spaced throughout the day, in order for both to be most beneficial.
+Keep in mind that iron can interact with other nutrients, including calcium.
+Some studies have shown that calcium might interfere with the absorption of iron, although this effect has not been definitively established.

 In people who have taken medications for Parkinson’s disease, cancer or heart disease, the medications may be malabsorbed when also taking iron supplements.
-As a result, these people will want to speak with their doctor before taking any iron supplements on their own.
+As a result, these people will want to speak with their doctors before taking any iron supplements on their own.

-Final Thoughts
+Final thoughts

 • To prevent iron deficiency, fill your diet with foods high in iron, including beef liver, white beans, sardines and more.

-• You may also choose to supplement if you’re unable to get enough iron; this is a common need for people on vegan/vegetarian diets.
+• You may also choose to supplement if you’re unable to get enough iron.
+This is a common need for people on vegan/vegetarian diets.

 More Nutrition